Brishen/brishen.github.io/_posts/2014-3-3-Hello-World.md

 > "If House Democrats are serious about addressing election security and foreign interference, they should join Republicans to pass a bill which I support and have cosponsored, H.R.
 3412, the Election Security Assistance Act.
 This balanced bill gives local election officials additional resources to secure elections while respecting states’ rights regarding voting processes."

+1. Paper ballots are more secure than electronic ballots.

+Bill Flores chose not to seek reelection in 2020.

 ### [US Representative Cathy Rodgers (R-Washington)](https://mcmorris.house.gov/my-votes-week-of-june-24/)